-Computer is a tool which everybody is using to promote the business nowadays.
+Computer is a device which everybody is using to promote the business nowadays.
 From physical business to digital business, computer must be used for quality and fast outcome.
 Sometimes, our computer gets fault, right?
-Now, a question has come to mind ”what are the most use tools and equipment for computer maintenance?”.
+And a question may come to mind ”what are the most used tools and equipment for computer maintenance?”.

 List and explanation of tools and equipment used in computer workshop

 Most tools used in computer maintenance workshop are hand tools or simple machine.
 Some frequently used computer maintenance hand tools found in computer engineering workshop are:

 |Flashlight||Used to light up areas that you cannot see well.|